 A drug crime conviction can lead to imprisonment, substantial fines, and registration in a drug treatment program.
 These penalties should not be taken lightly.
 It would be best if you had our Los Angeles, criminal law consultants on your side.

 Proposition 47’s purpose is to encourage treatment instead of incarceration for drug-related charges.
 This is why some courts will allow defendants to take advantage of drug diversion programs.

 Those with misdemeanor charges will typically qualify for drug diversion programs.

 If you participate in a drug diversion program, you must have pled guilty to your charges in exchange for delayed sentencing.
 Namely, you will be charged after you complete your drug treatment program.
 If you successfully meet the program’s requirements, your case will be dismissed.

 When you participate in a drug diversion program, you can go on with life as usual, and you will not have issues renting from a landlord or finding a job.

 A drug defense attorney like Christopher Chaney can fight for you to enter a drug diversion program.
 They can also prevent you from facing other consequences.

 How a Los Angeles Drug Crime Attorney Can Help

-Defenses to a drug arrest and prosecution are as limitless as the methods in which individuals are stopped, investigated, searched, and arrested for the possession of controlled substances.
+Defenses to a drug arrest and prosecution are as limitless as the methods by which individuals are stopped, investigated, searched, and arrested for the possession of controlled substances.

-If you are facing charges for possessing a controlled or illegal drug, a criminal defense attorney like Christopher Chaney can fight for you.
-Sometimes, a good, knowledgeable attorney can even get your charges reduced or dismissed, especially if they get you into a drug diversion program.
+If you are facing charges of possessing a controlled or illegal drug, a criminal defense attorney like Christopher Chaney can fight for you.
+Sometimes, a reasonable, knowledgeable attorney can get your charges reduced or dismissed, especially if they get you into a drug diversion program.
 They must do this by arguing that: